petersulyok/smfc/README.md

 Please also consider the fact that **fans are mechanical devices, their rotational speed is not stable** (it could be fluctuating).
 To avoid IPMI's assertion mechanism described here please follow the next steps:

   1. Per fan: check the minimum and maximum rotational speeds of your fan on its vendor website
-  2. Per fan: configure proper IMPI sensor thresholds adjusted to the fan speed interval
+  2. Per fan: configure proper IPMI sensor thresholds adjusted to the fan speed interval
   3. Per zone: define safe `min_level`/`max_level` values for `smfc` respecting the variance of all fans in the IPMI zone (it could take several iterations and adjustments)

 <img src="https://github.com/petersulyok/smfc/raw/main/doc/ipmi_sensor_threshold.png" align="center" width="600">